Synovial fluid analysis is also known as joint fluid analysis. It helps diagnose the cause of joint inflammation.

 Normal synovial fluid is straw-colored, clear, and slightly sticky or stringy.

-Abnormal synovial fluid may be cloudy and thicker or even thinner than normal fluid.
-Cloudiness could mean there are crystals, increased white blood cells, or microorganisms in the fluid.
+Abnormal synovial fluid may be cloudy and thicker or thinner than normal fluid.
+Cloudiness could mean there are crystals, excess white blood cells, or microorganisms in the fluid.

 If you have gout, the fluid will contain crystals.
 Less stringiness in the fluid could signal inflammation.
 Excess fluid in the joint could be a predictor of osteoarthritis.
 Reddish-colored fluid could mean blood is present.

 Blood in the fluid could point to a bleeding injury in the joint or a more serious bleeding problem throughout the body, such as hemophilia.
 Absent or ineffective clotting factors cause hemophilia.

 Cloudy fluid, blood in the fluid, or excess fluid are all signs of a problem in or around the joint, such as: